The question you’ve been dying to ask.

 #1 The essential first step: we maximized our incomes

 As we all know, the more money being injected into our bank accounts each month, the more potential for savings.
+Sometimes there’s a trade-off between a dream job that you find fulfilling and a high salary job that will allow you to top up your savings.

 Had Eric stayed in France, slowly working his way up the career ladder, it is doubtful we would enjoy the financial freedom we have today.